iceener/replicate-streamable-mcp-server/README.md

 ## Overview

 This is a focused, minimal MCP server designed specifically for image generation workflows.
-Unlike full-featured Replicate clients, this server exposes only what's needed for image generation and editing with official models like Flux, SDXL, and Seedream.
+Unlike full-featured Replicate MCP Servers, this server exposes only what's needed for image generation and editing with official models like Flux, SDXL, and Seedream.

 **Recommended usage**: Tell your assistant upfront which model you prefer and any specific settings (quality, aspect ratio, style).
 This reduces tool calls and gets better results faster.